jtmuller5/dartantic_ai/PRD.md

   pairing

 ### Optimizations
-- **ToolCallingMode and parallelToolCalls Alignment**: The system intelligently maps `ToolCallingMode` to the `parallelToolCalls` parameter:
-  - `ToolCallingMode.singleStep` → `parallelToolCalls: false` (sequential,
-    predictable execution)
-  - `ToolCallingMode.multiStep` → `parallelToolCalls: true` (efficient
-    multi-step reasoning when provider supports it)

-- **Single-Step vs. Multi-Step Tool Calling**: By default, Agents run in multi-step tool mode, which is what makes them agents.
-However, as an optimization, models can be configured for single-step mode using the `ToolCallingMode` enum when creating an `Agent`:
-  - `ToolCallingMode.multiStep` (Default): The agent will loop through tool calls until it has a final answer for the user.
+- By default, Agents run in multi-step tool mode, which is what makes them agents.
+The agent will loop through tool calls until it has a final answer for the user.
-  - `ToolCallingMode.singleStep`: The agent will only perform a single round of tool calls before stopping.
-This is useful when you only want the first set of tool calls without further reasoning.

 This implementation enables complex multi-step reasoning chains like:
 ```dart